reshailnaeem/sentiment-analysis-and-prediction/README.md

 ## Features

-I was working on a project where I needed to create a pure hybrid model using feature extraction, where features extracted from a deep learning model are used in a classical machine learning model.
+I was working on a project where I needed to create a pure hybrid model using cascading, where features extracted from a deep learning model are used in a classical machine learning model.
 But because I couldn't find solid examples and a concrete solution, I decided to give it a try and develop one myself after studying the concept in depth.
 This model serves as an example, rather an experiment, in cases where combining deep learning with classical machine learning models together in sequence might improve overall model performance.
 Here’s the basic framework:

-- Applied feature extraction as the core conecpt for the project
+- Applied cascading (using feature extraction) as the core concept for the project
 - Performed basic preprocessing on the text data to prepare for machine learning
 - Developed a complex deep learning model with scaled self-attention layer to get the best results
 - Adjusted parameters like learning rate, batch size, and number of epochs after thorough experimentation